 7. The V-PCF invokes the Npcf_UEPolicyControl_UpdateNotify service operation to the AMF for the removal of the UE policy control information by sending the HTTP POST request to the callback URI "{notificationUri}/terminate".

-8. The AMF sends an HTTP "204 No Content" or, if the "ImmediateReport" feature is supported, "200 OK" response to the V-PCF.
+8. The AMF sends an HTTP "204 No Content".

 9. The V-PCF invokes the Nudr_DataRepository_Unsubscribe service operation by sending the HTTP DELETE request to the "IndividualPolicyDataSubscription" resource to unsubscribe the notification from the V-UDR on changes in UE policy information if it has subscribed such notification.